Sunday, 16 March 2025

 Lindala was able to realize the 'manitou' transformation via simple means; actor Ty Miller's forehead and cheekbones were built up with makeup to imply his skull structure was changing, with fake teeth and contact lenses completing the look.

-There was still not enough money nor time to fabricate a werewolf suit.
+There was not enough money nor time to fabricate an actual werewolf suit.
 To solve this, Carter hired bits and pieces from Greg Cannom back in LA.
 Cannom donated a suit originally made for the 1987 Werewolf series, and a mask Cannom had made for The Howling.

 To polish up the mask and suit for its X-Files guise, Cannom also sent over Steve Prouty (now owner of Fusion FX), who assisted Lindala in redressing the Howling mask with a new hairdo.